Adaptive Marathon Training: Smart Pacing Strategies to Crush Your Next Race

 Adaptive Tempo Block – 8 km total

-Main set: 4 km at your personal tempo zone (aim for 8 min / mile if you’re a 4 h marathoner, or 7 min / km for a sub‑3 h goal).
-Keep a steady RPE of 6‑7; if you have a heart‑rate monitor, stay just below the lactate threshold line you identified.
+Main set: 4 km at your personal tempo pace (8 min/mile for a 4-hour marathon goal, 7 min/km for sub-3 hours).
+Hold an RPE around 6–7; if you have a heart-rate monitor, stay just under that lactate threshold mark you found earlier.

 Running forward with confidence